Measurement Guideline For An Airline Pet Carrier

 - Width = C x 2

-- Construction may be rigid plastic, wood, fiberglass or metal.
-The roof and floor must be solid, and the door must constitute one entire end.
+- Kennels must be made of rigid plastic, solid wood, plywood, fiberglass, or metal.
+The roof and floor must be solid and leak-proof, and the door must constitute one entire end.

-- There must be ventilation on three sides for domestic travel, four sides for international travel.
+- There must be ventilation on four sides.

 - No part of your pet – nose, toes or tail – can protrude from the kennel.